-The software that provides data access is RMS-ll.
-RMS-ll is a set of routines that allows your programs to gain access to and process -- add, modify, and delete -- records and files.
-RMS-ll provides the connection between your program and the stored data that your program requires.
+The software that provides data access is RMS-11.
+RMS-11 is a set of routines that allows your programs to gain access to and process -- add, modify, and delete -- records and files.
+RMS-11 provides the connection between your program and the stored data that your program requires.

-This document is an introduction to RMS-ll.
-Data storage is described briefly in Chapter 2.
-File structure and access are described in Chapter 3.
+This document is an introduction to RMS-11.
+Data storage devices, although governed by operating system software, are described briefly in Chapter 2.
+Devices are discussed in this document because the type of device you use to store data directly affects file structure and access, which are described in Chapter 3.

 The RMS-11 operation routines that provide file and record processing are introduced in Chapter 4.
+Chapter 5 briefly describes the RMS-11 utility programs that facilitate file creation and maintenance.